The emergence of free investing apps over the last decade has changed the brokerage industry forever.

 By doing this Robinhood can earn a small amount of interest on your idle cash.

 This is the same practice that banks use with your money if you have an account with them.
-There isn’t a whole lot of money off of each individual account.
-But when you add up all of Robinhood’s 6 million users this can really start to pile on.
+There isn’t a whole lot of money made off of each individual account.
+But when you add up all of Robinhood’s nearly 20 million users this can really start to pile on.

-You shouldn’t be too wary of this tactic, in addition to it being used by banks all the time your money is also SIPC insured if something were to happen as a result of it being mismanaged or mishandled.
+Because of its broad usage, you shouldn’t be too concerned about this tactic.
+In addition to being used by nearly all banks, your money is also SIPC insured if something were to happen as a result of it being mismanaged or mishandled.

 Order flow is another extremely lucrative process that Robinhood uses to make money.

-Robinhood states that they will sell your order to market makers that allow you to receive a “better execution quality and better prices."
+Robinhood states that it will sell your order to market makers that allow you to receive reportedly “better execution quality and better prices."

-What this means is that market makers will pay Robinhood to send them their orders instead of going to a different market maker.
+This means that market makers will pay Robinhood to send orders their way instead of going to a different market maker.

-This is common practice for a lot of brokerages out there.
-When you sell as many shares as Robinhood does in a day, this can turn some serious profits.
+This is common practice for a lot of brokerages today but has drawn a lot of scrutiny.
+When you sell as many shares as Robinhood does in a day, this can turn into some serious profits.

-Robinhood uses this strategy so efficiently that in 2018 it made up over 40% of their total revenue.
+Robinhood uses this strategy so efficiently that in 2018 it made up over 40% of its total revenue.

-Rebates do not make as much money for Robinhood as the other practices, but they still use it to make some kind of money.
+Rebates do not make as much money for Robinhood as the other practices, but the company still uses it to bring in revenue.

 A rebate is what happens when a brokerage sells securities that they do not own to market makers.
 As we’re sure you can tell, Robinhood does this on every trade.

 Robinhood recently revealed its Cash Management program.
-This allows you to put unused investment cash into a brokerage account that will earn interest.
+This allows you to put unused investment cash into an account that will earn interest.
 You also will be able to spend this like it was cash with a debit card.

-There are no transfer fees or foreign transaction fees for Robinhood to make money on, but they will make money through the Robinhood debit card.
+There are no transfer fees or foreign transaction fees with Robinhood, but the platform makes money through the Robinhood debit card.

-Sutton Bank, which issues the debit card, earns an interchange fee that they will be passing on to Robinhood.
+Sutton Bank, which issues the debit card, earns an interchange fee that they pass onto Robinhood.

 This one might sound obvious, but we’re not talking about investors as in people using their service, though they might be.

-We mean big investors that have been investing in the company, aka venture capital.
+We mean big investors that have been supporting the company financially, a.k.a. venture capital.

 With all the waves that Robinhood made when it launched, it’s not surprising it got a lot of interest from big-time investors.
-Since it’s still pretty new in the investing world, a lot of these investors are still funneling in a good amount of money.
+Since it’s still pretty new in the investing world, a lot of these investors are still funneling a lot of money into the company.

-They have raised around $912 million in total funding so far.
+Robinhood has raised $5.6 billion in total funding so far.

 Again, this is why they can offer new users a free stock for signing up with them.

-Brokerages like Robinhood make money in a lot of different ways, and what we covered in this article are just the big ones.
+Brokerages like Robinhood make money in several different ways.
+The items we have covered above are just the big ones.

-Even though they are free, they are just as safe to use as many of the other investment platforms out there that charge fees for their services.
+Even though it is a free service, Robinhood is just as safe to use as many of the other investment platforms that charge fees for their services.

 There are two big ways Robinhood makes money:

-And of course, their Robinhood Gold tier membership.
-This costs you $6 and gets you access to more features on their platform such as research tools and margin lending.
+And of course, the Robinhood Gold tier membership.
+This costs $5 per month and provides access to more features on its platform such as research tools and margin lending.